top of page

 CONTACT

 The idea of a story empowering children struggling with the pain of feeling less worthy than their friends manifested itself as I watched my brother being told he was difficult and stubborn when he was unable to sound out simple words.
 I watched him held back in school, as he watched his friends move forward.
-I watched a fellow schoolmate demoralized in school when asked to read in front of the class.
+I watched a classmate humiliated in front of the class when he was told to stand up and read aloud (which he tried to do) when he, like my brother, could not grasp how to read.

 carla.hens@gmail.com